Slifer1/source.sh/README.md

 #source.sh is a script that will save you time by building the source code for you.
-If you have any pointers on how to make my code better that would be awesome

 #Install